mmoizuddin/ExData_Plotting1/README.md

 * Plot dimentions are 480x480 pixels.

-* 4 seperate R script files are created plot1.R creates plot1.png
+* 4 seperate R script files are created

+plot1.R creates plot1.png
 plot2.R creates plot2.png
 plot3.R creates plot3.png
 plot4.R creates plot4.png

-Each file is create with the view to fully reproduce the plot.

 The four plots that created are below: